Flow Allocation Games: Edge-ranking games.

 We use this insight to design a class of edge-ranking games based on instances of \ThreeDM\ with the following property.
 If instance $I$ has a solution, the game has a strong equilibrium (and hence a pure Nash equilibrium); if $I$ has no solution, the game has no pure Nash equilibrium (and hence no strong equilibrium).
-We adjust the construction from the first part of this proof and combine it with $|T|$ copies of the example of Fig.~\ref{fig:noNash}: In the construction from the first part of the proof above, delete all edges $(t,v)$ for all $t \in T$ and add an external asset of $a_v=3k$.
+We adjust the construction from the first part of this proof and combine it with $|T|$ copies of the example of Fig.~\ref{fig:noNash}: In the construction from the first part of the proof above, delete all edges $(t,v)$ for all $t \in T$ and add a fixed supply of $b_v = 3k$ for node $v$.
 We know that each $t \in T$ receives an inflow of 1 if and only if there is a solution to the instance $I$ of \ThreeDM.
 The instance depicted in Fig.~\ref{fig:noNash} is copied $|T|$ times.
-We denote the $|T|$ copies of vertex $v_9$ by $v_9^1, v_9^2, \dots, v_9^{|T|}$.
-Add an edge with capacity $1$ from each $t_i \in T$ to the corresponding copy of $v_9$, i.e., edges $(t_i, v_9^i)$ for $i=1,\ldots,|T|$.
-If there is a solution to $I$, all vertices $t_i \in T$ receive a flow of $1$.
-This flow is forwarded to vertices $v_9^i$ and can be seen as their external asset.
+We denote the $|T|$ copies of node $v_7$ by $v_7^1, v_7^2, \dots, v_7^{|T|}$.
+Add an edge with capacity $1$ from each $t_i \in T$ to the corresponding copy of $v_7$, i.e., edges $(t_i, v_7^i)$ for $i=1,\ldots,|T|$.
+If there is a solution to $I$, all nodes $t_i \in T$ receive a flow of $1$.
+This flow is forwarded to nodes $v_7^i$ and can be seen as their fixed supply.
 Hence, there is a strong equilibrium in all copies and also in the game as a whole.
-On the other hand, if there is no solution to $I$, there is always some $t_i \in |T|$ with $a_{t_i}=0$, say, w.l.o.g.\ $a_{t_1}=0$.
-The corresponding vertex $v_9^1$ does not receive any inflow.
+On the other hand, if there is no solution to $I$, there is always some $t_i \in |T|$ with $u_{t_i}(\vecpi) = 0$, say, w.l.o.g.\ $u_{t_1}(\vecpi) = 0$.
+The corresponding node $v_7^1$ does not receive any inflow from the remaining network.
 Hence, there is no Nash equilibrium in the respective copy and no Nash equilibrium in the game.